 A large part of the tones I explore present very fine nuances and delicate modes of playing, which allow me to obtain a wide variety of expressions which would otherwise not be accessible; one finds therein a fragility in the sound, vibrations, granulation, a whole range of “parasitic” noises.

 The name of the piece came to me during a discussion with a friend on this subject.
 He told me, “I need to hear it first,” and I then decided to simply call it that.
 The piece is divided into several small sections comprising words in Hebrew and English, which are a melange of all the names I wanted to give to the piece: Tetarim tetarim, Alma, Hie, Pash, Southwest, How many mics?, Acoustic fields, Northeast, Coda.

-I need to hear it first was commissonned by Quasar.
-The work was created on May the 30th 2018, as part of the concert Territoires sonores.
+I need to hear it first was commissoned by Quasar.
+The work was premiered on May the 30th 2018, as part of the concert Territoires sonores.